 Freshly-cut eggplant, when exposed to the air, quickly oxidizes and turns black, kind of the way an apple goes brown after it is cut and exposed to air.
 Black eggplant can ruin the appearance of a dish.
-When cutting eggplant, follow these tips to prevent it from discoloration.

 To prevent this from happening, prepare a bowl of water in advance prior to cutting eggplant.
 Then add a tablespoonful of milk to it.
 Add the freshly cut eggplant to this and it will not blacken.